THEATRE REVIEWS

 All reviews copyright © Ian Shuttleworth; all rights reserved.

-This is a fairly complete collection of the theatre (/comedy/cabaret/dance/opera) reviews I've written, and been paid for, since my first excrescences for The Independent while still a student in 1989.
+This is a fairly complete collection of the theatre (/comedy/cabaret/dance/opera) reviews I've written, and been paid for, from my first excrescences for the Independent while still a student in 1989 until my embittered retirement in 2019.
 Every so often a computer crash lost me a few days' or weeks' worth of files, and some blatant duplications/rewrites as between different outlets have been omitted, but the vast majority are here.

-Gaps occur and/or review formats go briefly haywire around April each year (when I've attended the National Student Drama Festival) and also in August (Edinburgh International Festival and Fringe); where available, pieces about these festivals are also included.
+Gaps occur and/or review formats go briefly haywire each year until the early 2010s around April (when I've attended the National Student Drama Festival) and also in August (Edinburgh International Festival and Fringe); where available, pieces about these festivals are also included.
 (The reviews I've written of exclusively musical events, however, aren't in this collection.)
+In later years I've also begun to include reviews of shows in my second home city of Berlin because, hey, theatre.

 Moreover, a number of duplicate reviews are not reproduced here, except generally when a show is reviewed both in its own right and as part of a round-up column.
-Where I've reviewed a show singly for more than one outlet, the review published on this site is the... well, the "weightier" one: in practice, this means I have favoured Financial Times pieces over those written for the now-defunct listings Web site divento.com or for ITV's Teletext service.
+Where I've reviewed a show singly for more than one outlet, the review published on this site is the... well, the "weightier" one: in practice, this means I have favoured Financial Times pieces over those written for the now-defunct listings Web site divento.com, ITV's Teletext service, for Theatre Record or latterly for The Lady magazine.

-Where possible, each piece carries the date of the show's opening night (or the press night for a particular cast change, as appropriate), as listed in Theatre Record; this is usually, though not always, the night on which I saw the show in question – the occasional schedule clash sometimes leads to a "slippage" of a night or two.
+Where possible, each piece carries the date of the show's opening night (or the press night for a particular cast change, as appropriate); this is usually, though not always, the night on which I saw the show in question – the occasional schedule clash sometimes leads to a "slippage" of a night or two.
 Pieces seen at festivals have no such formal opening date, so no date is given beyond the month in question.
-Nor is one given for many Christmas shows, simply because the schedule's too bloody crowded at that time of year to keep track!
+Nor is one given for many Christmas shows, simply because the schedule's too bloody crowded at that time of year to keep track.

 A couple of general things to bear in mind:

-I know it's possibly incredibly vain and/or foolhardy posting all these pieces up in one place, so people can see almost at a glance how wrong I've been on various occasions, and how prone to over-using certain turns of phrase (give me a pound for every "over-egged", every "moves too fast for its mistakes to catch up with it" or every "Daddy, what's that man for?", and I could retire now).
+I know it's possibly incredibly vain and/or foolhardy posting all these pieces up in one place, so people can see almost at a glance how wrong I've been on various occasions, and how prone to over-using certain turns of phrase (give me a pound for every "over-egged", every "moves too fast for its mistakes to catch up with it" or every "Daddy, what's that man for?", and I could live in far more comfortable retirement than I do).
 But, also, it might actually prove useful as a resource, and that's the spirit in which I've bunged it all up.
 So here's hoping it turns out to have some value, and I don't just come over as a prize twonk.

 INDEXED BY YEAR: